stshow/netshoot/README.md

 ## My scripts: (work in progress)

+##### Note: These scripts were created prior to my adaption of netshoot.
+So you will notice that nicolaka/netshoot is called in some cases.
+This should not impact the results and will eventually be fixed.

 #### dtr-ol-ping

 This script tests DTR overlay networking connectivity.
 A log will be placed in `/tmp` on the host when finished.